 On top of this, the system adheres to the National Institute of Standards and Technology (NIST) Cybersecurity Framework, enabling hospitals to:

 - Meet HIPAA compliance by providing security safeguards that ensure the integrity of electronic protected health information (ePHI).

 - Assess and mitigate cybersecurity risks associated with malware, ransomware, and other threats to patient data.

 - Identify and validate modifications to the platform and medical device security logs and settings.

 “We take security very seriously.
 We have an ability to provide auditing for any change that's made on any device on any parameter,” said Dillione.

 False alarms create stress for patients and hospital staff, and are clearly a significant problem.
 They interfere with the ability of clinicians to provide proper care to patients, often with serious consequences.

-The bottom line is that the Bernoulli One platform has been shown to reduce alarms by up to 99 percent, improving patient safety as well as bringing a better environment to healthcare workers, making their jobs a lot easier.
+The bottom line is that the Capsule Medical Device Information Platform has been shown to reduce alarms by up to 99 percent, improving patient safety as well as bringing a better environment to healthcare workers, making their jobs a lot easier.